An exciting webinar series led by some of the leading experts on trauma-informed practice, early childhood adversity and resilience.

 Brown Bag Webinar Series

-Mobilizing Action for Resilient Communities is pleased to announce a series of webinars featuring our 11 national advisors.
+Mobilizing Action for Resilient Communities is pleased to offer a series of free webinars featuring our national advisors.
 In each of these short 45-minute sessions, one of our advisors will share some of their expertise and engage in dialogue with you on key strategies for creating just, healthy and resilient communities.